 The one thing I really miss – and I mean really miss – when I'm travelling through this world is my music.
-There are, of course, plenty of other things I miss as well, such as family, friends, pints and regular income... but that's about all I can think of, to be honest, and I'm surviving without the pints and regular income perfectly well.
+There are, of course, plenty of other things I miss as well, such as family, friends, pint glasses and regular income... but that's about all I can think of, to be honest, and I'm surviving without the pints and regular income perfectly well.
 Music, however, is a really painful vacuum.

 Oscar Wilde once wrote, 'A cigarette is the perfect type of a perfect pleasure.
 It is exquisite, and it leaves one unsatisfied.
-What more can one want?' and the same can be said about Fiordland, the huge area of wilderness in the southwest of the South Island (except Fiordland and cigarettes couldn't be more different from each other).
-According to the guidebooks it's the highlight of most people's trip to New Zealand, and it's certainly been my highlight, though probably for different reasons to the madding crowd.
-I've been tramping myself into oblivion, sometimes quite literally.
+What more can one want?' and the same can be said about travelling around Fiordland, the huge area of wilderness in the southwest of the South Island.
+According to the guidebooks it's the highlight of most people's trip to New Zealand, and it's certainly been my highlight, though probably for different reasons to the bungee-jumping crowd.
+I've been tramping myself into oblivion, sometimes quite literally, and loving every minute of it.
 Perhaps my next career aspiration will be to be a professional walker?
+Who knows...